reynekefox/telegram-bot-forwarder/replit.md

 ### Target Channels
 - Configure up to 4 target channels via the dashboard
 - Each channel is optional (empty fields are skipped)
-- Changes are saved to in-memory storage
+- Changes are saved to PostgreSQL database (persists across restarts)
 - **Important**: Configuration changes only affect NEW messages (see behavior notes)

 ## Bot Behavior